 - GnRH agonists, antagonists: This is not recommended to treat fibroids.
 They require frequent injections and render patients menopausal, causing enormous risks and possible complications.
 Rapid regrowth of fibroids can occur once injections are stopped.

 - Antiprogestins: While progesterone can stimulate growth of fibroids, their antagonists may cause endometrial hyperplasia and even cancer as a complication.

 - Mifepristone (RU-486) has been shown to reduce uterine volume by 26% to 74%, provides symptomatic relief and improved quality of life.
 It is not approved in Australia for the treatment of uterine fibroids (due to political concerns).

 Hysterectomy is the definitive procedure with no chance of recurrence of bleeding or pain beyond the postoperative recovery.
 I recommend hysterectomy for the following women:

-ii.
-Women who failed previous conservative treatments
+- Women who failed previous conservative treatments described above.

 Hysterectomy should be done vaginally or laparoscopically (key hole or minimally invasive surgery); if the opening of the abdomen is recommended, I recommend that patients look for a second opinion.
-Information on hysterectomy can be found here.

 Myomectomy is a surgical option for women who have subserosal and intramural fibroids and who desire fertility.
 Myomectomy is possible because there is often a distinct tissue plane between the fibroid and the surrounding uterus.
 At myomectomy the uterus is opened and the fibroid(s) are removed one by one.
 In premenopausal women the surgical approach (open vs. laparoscopic) needs to be discussed.
 There is a risk of uterine rupture during pregnancy following laparoscopic myomectomy.
 Because of the surgical risks plus the risk of an underlying cancer I do not recommend a myomectomy to postmenopausal women.